 If you’re one of them, make this your mission for tomorrow: don’t hit the snooze button.
 Set your alarm at the latest, possible time, and force yourself to get up instantly.

 Note: This 2-minute video explains the science behind the snooze button in more detail.

 What a cool book.
 I love his approach of small, incremental changes.
 Even if you just make one small change each month, that’ll be 12 each year, and within four years, you’ll have accumulated almost 50 positive habits.
 This stuff compounds big time, so never underestimate the power of marginal gains.

-Short set of blinks on a wide range of topics and with lots of examples, I’d read those first and then dive into the book once you’ve made a few changes.
+Short set of blinks on a wide range of topics and with lots of examples, I’d read those first and then dive into Eat, Move, Sleep once you’ve made a few changes.